How To Install and Update Drivers in Windows 10

 Does Windows 10 Install Drivers Automatically?

 But, if the drivers the system is identifying are right or there’s another issue, you may have to search them out and install them manually.
-Your best bet is going to be to visit the manufacturers’ website of the hardware you’re working with.
+Your best bet is going to the website of the manufacturer for the hardware you’re using.

 Do I Need To Update My Drivers for Windows 10?